Troubleshooting Cloudflare 5XX errors

 orcloudflare-nginx

 in the HTML response body.
+In this case, the issue may stem from Cloudflare.

-Resolution: A connectivity issue occurred in a Cloudflare data center.
+in the HTML response body, a connectivity issue occurred in a Cloudflare data center.
 Provide Cloudflare support with the following information:

 - Your domain name

-- The time and timezone of the 503 error occurrence
+- The time and timezone of the

-- The output of
+error occurrence - The output of

 www.example.com/cdn-cgi/trace

-from the browser where the 503 error was observed (replacewww.example.com
+error was observed (replacewww.example.com

 with your actual domain and hostname)

-Error 520 occurs when the origin server returns an empty, unknown, or unexpected response to Cloudflare.
+This error occurs when the origin server returns an empty, unknown, or unexpected response to Cloudflare.

-- Origin web server application crashes
+- Origin server crashes or misconfigurations.

 - Missing response headers or origin web server not returning proper HTTP error responses ↗.

-- Cloudflare cf-ray from the 520 error message
+- Cloudflare cf-ray from the

-- Output from
+error message. - Output from

 http://<YOUR_DOMAIN>/cdn-cgi/trace

-- Two HAR files:
+. - Two HAR files:

-- the other with Cloudflare temporarily disabled.
+- Another with Cloudflare temporarily disabled.

-Error 521 occurs when the origin web server refuses connections from Cloudflare.
+occurs when the origin web server refuses connections from Cloudflare.
 Security solutions at your origin may block legitimate connections from certain Cloudflare IP addresses ↗.

-The two most common causes of 521 errors are:
+The two most common causes of 521

-- Offlined origin web server application
+- Offlined origin web server application.

-- Blocked Cloudflare requests
+- Blocked Cloudflare requests.

-- Ensure your origin web server is responsive
+- Ensure your origin web server is responsive.

 - Review origin web server error logs to identify web server application crashes or outages.

-- Confirm Cloudflare IP addresses ↗ are not blocked or rate limited
+- Confirm Cloudflare IP addresses ↗ are not blocked or rate limited.

-- Allow all Cloudflare IP ranges ↗ in your origin web server's firewall or other security software
+- Allow all Cloudflare IP ranges ↗ in your origin web server's firewall or other security software.

-- Confirm that — if you have your SSL/TLS mode set to Full or Full (Strict) — you have installed a Cloudflare Origin Certificate
+- Confirm that — if you have your SSL/TLS mode set to Full or Full (Strict) — you have installed a Cloudflare Origin Certificate or a certificate matching the requirements for these modes.

 - Find additional troubleshooting information on the Cloudflare Community ↗.

-Error 522 occurs when Cloudflare times out contacting the origin web server.
-Two different timeouts cause HTTP error 522 depending on when they occur between Cloudflare and the origin web server:
+depending on when they occur between Cloudflare and the origin web server:

-- Before a connection is established, the origin web server does not return a SYN+ACK to Cloudflare within 15 seconds of Cloudflare sending a SYN.
+- Before a connection is established, the origin web server does not return a SYN+ACK to Cloudflare within 19 seconds of Cloudflare sending a SYN.

 - An overloaded or offline origin web server drops incoming requests.